ByronMike/smooth-scroll-chrome/README.md

 ## Acknowledgments

-- Built for musicians who need hands-free scrolling
+- Built for anyone who needs hands-free scrolling
-- Inspired by the need to read music partitions and lyrics while playing
+- Great for reading lyrics, music partitions, articles, documentation, and any long content